-Staff members at the University of Puget Sound are employed under the “at will” doctrine used within the State of Washington to describe the employment relationship.
-Under the “at will” doctrine, staff members have the right to terminate their employment at any time with or without cause or prior notice, and the University of Puget Sound retains the same right to terminate a staff member's employment at any time with or without cause or prior notice, regardless of any other documents or oral or written statements issued by the University of Puget Sound or its representatives.
-The only exceptions to the “at will” doctrine is in cases where there are violations of statutory or public-policy (e.g., whistle-blowing or protected, concerted activities or where discrimination has occurred) or where there is a contractual agreement.
+Staff members at the University of Puget Sound are employed under the “at-will” doctrine used within the State of Washington to describe the employment relationship.
+Under the “at-will” doctrine, staff members have the right to terminate their employment at any time with or without cause or prior notice.
+The University of Puget Sound retains the same right to terminate a staff member's employment at any time with or without cause or prior notice, regardless of any other documents or oral or written statements issued by the University of Puget Sound or its representatives.
+The only exceptions to the “at-will” doctrine are in cases where there are violations of statutory or public-policy (e.g., whistle-blowing or protected, concerted activities, or where discrimination has occurred) or where there is a contractual agreement.

-The university takes appropriate corrective action based on its assessment of the seriousness of the situation and the circumstances.
-The evaluation of the seriousness of the situation and the relevancy of the circumstances are made solely by the university's management.
+The university takes appropriate corrective action based on its assessment of the situation's seriousness and the circumstances.
+The evaluation of the situation's seriousness and the relevancy of the circumstances are made solely by the university's management.

 Corrective action may include oral or written warnings, performance appraisals indicating unsatisfactory or less than satisfactory performance, suspension, probation, termination, or a combination of all of the above.
-Which of these forms of corrective action are used, or whether any others are used prior to termination, will depend upon management's assessment of the seriousness of the situation.
+These forms of corrective action are used, or whether any others are used before termination, will depend upon management's assessment of the situation's seriousness.

 The following are some examples of problems or conduct that may result in corrective action, up to and including termination.
 This list is nonexclusive.

 - Falsification of or omissions from work, personnel, or other university records

 - Arrests for or convictions of crimes committed at work or outside of work which reflect unfavorably upon a staff member's suitability for continued employment